auliakhalqillah/auliakhalqillah.github.io/_posts/2020-12-04-Newton-Method.md

 ---
 layout: post
 title: "Newton Method"
-description: Understanding the Bisection Method to find the root of a nonlinear equation
+description: Understanding the Newton Method to find the root of a nonlinear equation
 tags: Numerical-Method
 ---
 ## Newton's Method - Finding the Root of a Nonlinear Equation
 ### Introduction
 Newton’s method is the fastest method for finding the root.
-This method uses f(x) 's first derivative and initial root estimation.
+This method uses the first derivative of $f(x)$ and initial root estimation.
 Therefore, this method requires an analytical process to determine the first derivative of $f(x)$.
-The root estimation ($x$) can be calculated by using Equation (1).
+The root estimation ($xr$) can be calculated by using Equation (1).

 $x_r = x_{initial} - \frac {f(x_{initial})} {f'(x_{initial})}$ Equation 1